-The following is a list of the required courses for each of the four areas.
+The following is a list of the required courses and training elements for each of the four areas.
 Note: Unless specified otherwise, the courses listed are for three (3) credit hours.

-Required Courses
+Required Courses & Training Elements

-A. PSYCHOLOGICAL FOUNDATIONS

-A minimum of 18-credit hours are required taken from the five general domains listed below.
+A. Discipline-Specific Knowledge - Category One A minimum of 15-credit hours are required taken from the five general domains listed below.
+(See Appendix A DSK-1 standards, training activities, and required minimum levels of competency).

-Exposure to the theories and knowledge comprising these five areas is required by the American Psychological Association accrediting guidelines that state doctoral training in Health Service Psychology should be "broad and general" and at the same time at a level of graduate understanding.
-One course from each area is required, with the exception of category 5, Individual Bases of Behavior (both courses are required).
+Demonstrable competency in the theories and knowledge comprising these five areas is required by the American Psychological Association accrediting guidelines that state doctoral training in Health Service Psychology should be "broad and general" and at the same time at a level of graduate understanding.
+One course from each area is required.